apache/datafusion/docs/source/library-user-guide/using-the-dataframe-api.md

 ## Transform between LogicalPlan and DataFrame

-As it is showed above, `DataFrame` is just a very thin wrapper of `LogicalPlan`, so you can easily go back and forth between them.
+As shown above, `DataFrame` is just a very thin wrapper of `LogicalPlan`, so you can easily go back and forth between them.

 ```rust
 // Just combine LogicalPlan with SessionContext and you get a DataFrame